 Moving forward, new contracts were issued for the CMCU and QAQC of the AURN beginning April 2008, and this has lead to a reorganization of the Partisols network, and the requirement that all instruments will be incorporated in to the AURN and, as such, audited and the data ratified, both by AEA.
-Recently, the $PM{2.5}$ Port Talbot Partisol was relocated to a new site.
+In October 2007, the $PM{2.5}$ Port Talbot Partisol was relocated to a new site.
 The four Partisols at Marylebone Road and North Kensington were re-activated in May 2008.
-Harwell, Glasgow Centre and Glasgow Kerbside are due to return from June 2008 onwards.
-Brighton Roadside was relocated to Preston Park and converted to $PM{2.5}$ on 20th May 2008.
-Westminster and Bournemouth are due to be converted to $PM{2.5}$ during 2008, Northampton is due to be re-activated in 2008 and converted to $PM{2.5}$, and Wrexham will have a co-located $PM{2.5}$ Partisol installed in 2008.
+Brighton Roadside was relocated to Preston Park and converted to $PM{2.5}$ on 20^{th} May 2008.
+Harwell $PM{2.5}$ and PM{10} were reinstated in July and September 2008 respectively.
+Northampton was re-activated and converted to $PM{2.5}$, in September 2008 Glasgow Centre and Glasgow Kerbside are due to return from October 2008 onwards.
+Westminster and

+Bournemouth are due to be converted to $PM{2.5}$ at the beginning of 2009.
+Wrexham will have a co-located $PM{2.5}$ Partisol installed in late 2008.